Mossaka/hello-wasi-http-go/README.md

 > This is a folked version of the [hello-wasi-http](https://github.com/sunfishcode/hello-wasi-http) repository.
 It has been updated to create a component out of Go code instead of Rust code.
 The modified README.md is below.

-This is a simple tutorial to get started with WASI HTTP using the `wasmtime serve` command in [Wasmtime] 14.0.3.
+This is a simple tutorial to get started with WASI HTTP (`v0.2.0-rc-2023-11-10`) using the `wasmtime serve` command in [Wasmtime] 15.0.1 and `spin` 2.1.0.
 It runs an HTTP server and forwards requests to a Wasm component via the [WASI HTTP] API.

 [Wasmtime]: https://wasmtime.dev
 [WASI HTTP]: https://github.com/WebAssembly/wasi-http/

 The WASI HTTP API is settling down but as of this writing not quite stable.
-This tutorial uses a snapshot of it that's implemented in Wasmtime 14.0.3.
+This tutorial uses a snapshot of it that's implemented in Wasmtime 15.0.1.

 With that said...